wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 At this point, we’ve finished processing the region, so we move on to the next by restarting the loop.
 This process repeats until all regions have been processed.

-As you can see, near the end, we’ve not only printed the _`result`_ array, but also, we’ve added this line:
+As you can see, near the end, after the loop, we’ve added this line:
 ```
 assert(false);
 ```